aliaksandrZh/screenshot-testing/readme.md

 ### Base

-`screenshots/base` - The source image should be located in
+`screenshots/base` - The source image should be located in.

 ### Actual

-`screenshots/actual` - If test is passed then it's removed
+`screenshots/actual` - Images generated during the tests are temporarily stored here.
+They are removed if the test passes.

 ### Diff

-`screenshots/diff` - If test is passed then it's removed
+`screenshots/diff` - Any differences between the base and actual images will stored here.

 ## Example of tests